Milad-Akarie/auto_route_library/README.md

       // we continue navigation
       resolver.next();
     } else {
-        // else we navigate to the Login page so we get authenticateed
+        // else we navigate to the Login page so we get authenticated

         // tip: use resolver.redirect to have the redirected route
         // automatically removed from the stack when the resolver is completed